Yama: Vishnu Purana

-In the Vishnu Purana, Yama is the son of sun-god Surya (named Vivasvan in the Vedas, also means 'sun') and Sandhya (named Saranya in the Vedas, is another name), the daughter of Vishvakarma (named Tvastar in the Vedas emerged from the navel of Vishvakarman).
+In the Vishnu Purana, Yama is the son of sun-god Surya (named Vivasvan in the Vedas, also means 'sun') and Sandhya (named Saranya in the Vedas, is another name), the daughter of Vishvakarma (named Tvastar in the Vedas) emerged from the navel of Vishvakarman.
 During a conversation with his servant, Yama states that he is subordinate to Vishnu.
 While establishing the relationship between Vishnu and Lakshmi, the Chapter 8 of Book 1 describes Dhumorna as Yama's consort.

 Marriage and children

 Varying information about Yama's consorts and children are found in Hindu texts.
 The Mahābhārata, the Vishnu Purana and the Vishnudharmottara describe Dhumorna (also known as Urmila) as his consort.
 In the Garuda Purana, Syamala is the name of Yama's wife.
 According to some other texts, Yama has three consorts—Hema-mala, Sushila and Vijaya.
 When identified with Dharmadeva, he also married 10 or 13 daughters of the god Daksha.

 According to the Brahma Purana, the name of Yama's eldest daughter is Sunita, who is the mother of the king Vena.
 Sobhavati, the wife of Chitragupta, is sometimes mentioned to be Yama's daughter.
-In the Mahabharata, Yudhishthira, the eldest Pandava, was blessed by Dharma to Kunti.
+In the Mahabharata, Yudhishthira, the eldest Pandava, was blessed by Dharma to his mother Kunti.

+Worship

+Yama Dharmaraja Temple is a Hindu temple located at Thiruchitrambalam in the Thanjavur district of Tamil Nadu, India.
+The temple is dedicated to Yama.

+In other religions

+Mentioned in the Pāli Canon of Theravada Buddhism, Yama subsequently entered Buddhist mythology in East Asia, Southeast Asia and Sri Lanka as a Dharmapala.
+He is also recognized in Sikhism.